Rajiv Gandhi Institute of Technology, Mumbai

-Rajiv Gandhi Institute of Technology (RGIT) is a private engineering college affiliated to the University of Mumbai.
+The Rajiv Gandhi Institute of Technology (RGIT) is a private engineering college affiliated to the University of Mumbai.
 Founded in 1992, the institute is located in Andheri (west), Mumbai, India.
 The college is run by the Manjara Charitable Trust and was accredited by the All India Council for Technical Education (AICTE).
 It is recognised by the Directorate of Technical Education in Maharashtra and the UGC.